graygilmore/grunt-shopify-sass/README.md

 ### Usage Examples

 #### Default Options
-In this example, the default options are used to do something with whatever.
-So if the `testing` file has the content `Testing` and the `123` file had the content `1 2 3`, the generated result would be `Testing, 1 2 3.`
+In this example, we aren't passing any options to the plugin.
+All of the imports in `styles/theme.scss` will be concatenated into `assets/theme.scss.liquid`.

 ```scss
 /* Example "styles.theme.scss" */